 - First, try to avoid old beans!
 Buy from a store that has high turnover.
 Dry beans last forever, so this can be challenging.
 I do buy from our local bulk store because I can see how busy it is.
 I've never had any trouble with their products.
 I trust them.
 You will need to find a store that you trust.

 - Buy smaller quantities.
-Don't buy more than you think you can through in a few months.
+Don't buy more than you can use over a few months.
 At least until you know the store or the merchant you are buying from and if you know you are getting something fresh.

 Ingredients

-- 2 cups dried chickpeas rinsed and drained, soaked overnight or about 8 hours
+- 2 cups dried garbanzo beans or chickpeas rinsed and drained, soaked overnight for about 8 hours

 - 6 cups water